What's The Biggest Owl In The World

 Habitat and Geographic Range

 The Eurasian eagle-owl thrives in diverse habitats, from dense forests to mountainous regions, and even urban areas in Europe.
 They are highly adaptable, found across countries like Germany, Russia, and Turkey.
-Their territories can span 2 to 5 square kilometers, depending on prey availability And that's really what it comes down to..
+Their territories can span 2 to 5 square kilometers, depending on prey availability It's one of those things that adds up.
+But it adds up..

 In contrast, the Blakiston's fish owl prefers boreal forests and coastal regions near rivers and lakes.
 They are commonly spotted in Russia's Far East, Japan's Hokkaido, and parts of China and Korea.
 Their name derives from their unique habit of hunting fish, a trait shared with